phyver/GameShell/README.md

 the game directly.

-Note that when you quit the game (with `control-d` or the command `gsh exit`) your progression will be saved in a new archive (called `GameShell-save.sh`).
+Note that when you quit the game (with `control-d` or the command `gsh exit`) your progression will be saved in a new archive (called `gameshell-save.sh`).
 Run this archive to resume the game where you left it.